-A team from the Orthopaedics and Traumatology Service at Sant Joan de Deú - Barcelona Children’s Hospital, led by doctors Jorge Knörr and Francisco Soldado, have – for the first time anywhere in the world – carried out an endoscopy to move the right shoulder blade of a five-year-old child born with the bone at neck height.
+A team from the Orthopaedics and Traumatology Service at Sant Joan de Deú - Barcelona Children’s Hospital have – for the first time anywhere in the world – carried out an endoscopy to move the right shoulder blade of a five-year-old child born with the bone at neck height.
 The Orthopaedic Surgery and Traumatology Unit at Sant Joan de Deú - Barcelona Children’s Hospital is a leading centre in Spain for child orthopaedics and, specifically, for brachial plexus surgery.

 This new procedure involves making two small incisions in the patient’s back – one above the shoulder blade and the other below – to access the bone, free the muscle holding it in place, and then move it into the correct position.
 Until now, this procedure involved open surgery, which required a long incision from the nape of the neck to the thoracic spine.
 With an endoscopy, as well as minimising aesthetic impact, the objective is to reduce the risk of infection, prevent complications and enable the patient’s swift recovery.